 Tudo o Que Vocé Queria

-I did this song in August of 2015 with the album almost finished and i was enthusiastic about including it as a ‘bonus track’.
+I did this song in the summer with the album almost finished and i was enthusiastic about including it as a ‘bonus track’.
 It was something fresh, recently composed and played in a very natural and free way in the studio.